CHAPTER 6 The Fight against Wisdom and Power of the Matriarchal Primeval Culture

 Palace, residence and seat of government of Queen Meryt–Neith in Saqqara.

-The resemblance to the palace in Uruk cannot be denied
+The resemblance to the palace in Uruk cannot be denied.

 (Drawing by Jean– Philippe Lauer)